guillochon/MOSFiT/docs/getting_started.rst

 Sharing data and outputs with the community
 -------------------------------------------

-To upload fits back to the Open Catalogs, users can simply pass the ``-u`` flag:
+To upload fits back to the Open Catalogs, users can simply pass the ``-u`` option:

 .. code-block:: bash